fqantonio/GoingInductive/README.md

   2. Most of the students are well adapted to school?
 If yes, use the 4C/ID methodology with some accomodations;
   2. All the time there is a crucial need for social skills classroom management;
   3. Acknowledge that, for the **learning transfer** assessment the gains are more modest;
-  4. Male students gain less with this change.
+  4. Male students gain less with this change;
+  5. Team work;
+  6. bLearning provide more individual time interaction between student and teacher which improves student engagement.

 **Bottom line**, if you don't want to take the risks, change conditional to have a class group more adapted to school or if you want to increase the lab practices skills in some subject or school context.

 Another thing that has to be acknowledge by the **stakeholders** is the fact that this change is overwhelming for one teacher alone: there is a crucial need to a commited, motivated and goal-oriented team work.
 However, the motivation cannot came from a external decision but must be driven by a inner group necessity.

-Furthermore, one methodology is not a panacea for all of the learning process, there is a need of stimulating research and knowledge spread of the specific impacts of each strategy.
+Furthermore, **one methodology** is not a panacea for all of the learning process, there is a need of stimulating research and knowledge spread of the specific impacts of each strategy.
 In this work only two were considered.

 # Discussion